TCBL/tcbl-user-data-manager/README.md

     context-path: /usermanager
 ```

+Mind the assignment of a free port number to server.port (which seems necessary to let spring work).

-Here is what the parameters do:
+Here is what the AJP parameters do:
 * **port**: port where the *application server* listens at (i.e. our application).
 * **scheme**: the scheme of the incoming requests *on the proxy*, what the outside world uses.
 * **proxy-name**: the name of the host as known by the outside world.